binyang-test/githubDetect/README.md

 if wanna search following users' [ `public repos` ] and [ `gists` ], must put [ `-f` ] at the end !

-for example,CC to example@domain.com,and search following users `./githubDetect.sh -a Example@123# -c example@domain.com.cn -f`
+for example,CC to example@domain.com,and search following users:

+`./githubDetect.sh -a Example@123# -c example@domain.com.cn -f`